-Whether you’re in favor of a lighter BOB or you prefer one that has you covered for just about any situation, pre-packed bug-out bags are out.
-Let’s leave them to the people who are too comfortable to do this the right way.
+Whether you’re in favor of a lighter BOB, or if you prefer one that has you covered for just about any situation, pre-packed bug-out bags are a no-no.

-And now for the big question, should you remove stuff from your backpack to make it lighter?
+And now for the big question: should you remove stuff from your backpack to make it lighter?
 Probably so, but hear me out first.
-See, a lot of the times, we carry stuff we really (and I mean really) don’t need.
-Who needs an e-Reader or a gun cleaning kit in their bag when they can just have them already stocked at their bug-out location?
+See, a lot of the times, we carry stuff we really don’t need.
+Who needs an e-Reader in their bag when they can just have them at their bug-out location?

 Before you start filling your kitchen table with your BOB items, how about you try and find ways to get smaller versions of them?
 For example, you can get devices that use smaller, AAA batteries instead of the bigger and heavier AAs?
 Just a thought.

 And what about cookware?
 Why not replace it with cans and pots made of uncoated titanium or anodized aluminum to shed a few ounces off your bug out bag?

 Also, how about getting multipurpose items?
 For example, there are AM/FM radios out there that are also hand crank, they have an incorporated solar panel, a flashlight and have a built-in phone charger!
 It just can’t get any better than that.

 OK, I’ve given you all these tips and we still haven’t answered the original question from the title.
 Should you go for a lighter bug out bag that’s easy to carry or a heavier one that has more stuff?

 Instead of giving a straight answer, which doesn’t exist, anyway, let’s start off with a quick list of the factors that need to be considered so you can decide for yourself.
 And when I say “for yourself”, I mean it.
 While you may be able to carry more, your spouse and kids may not.

 - level of fitness

 - health problems (e.g. bad back or knees)